 Nominees for directors must be members in good standing of this association.
 Names of nominees for directors shall be submitted to the membership at the annual meeting.
 Absentee ballots may be requested.
 A member may cast as many votes as there are regular vacancies in the board of directors.
 Those nominees receiving the highest number of votes shall be declared elected.
 Cumulative voting is prohibited.

-Article V (Board of Directors)

-Section 1.
-The government of the association and the management of its affairs shall be vested in a Board of Directors composed of not less than five (5) nor more than eleven (11) members and shall hold office for two (2) years or until their successors are elected and qualified.

-(A effort shall be made by the nominating committee to ensure representation of the Board of Directors from different geographical areas of the lake)

-The Board of Directors shall meet at least one (1) time each year.
-Any action that could be taken at a meeting of the Board of Directors may be taken without a meeting when authorized in writing, signed by all Directors, or if the matter is within the province of the Executive Committee, may be taken in the same manner.

-Section 2.
-A quorum for the meeting of the Board of Directors or its Executive Committee shall be even in number unless the Board at the time consists of less than eleven members.
-In this event a quorum shall be a simple majority.
-Any election or question may be determined by a majority of the Directors or Committee members present, provided there is a quorum.

-Section 3.
-The Executive Committee shall consist of the officers and such additional Directors as the Board may determine.
-The Executive Committee shall have authority to act on any matter requiring attention between meetings of the Board of Directors.

-Section 4.
-Vacancies occurring in the Board of Directors shall be filled by the remaining members of the board until the next annual election of Directors.

-Section 5.
-Directors shall be elected in the manner and for terms as follows:

-Six (6) Directors shall be elected for terms of two (2) years each in even numbered years and five (5) Directors shall be elected for two (2) year terms in the odd numbered years.
-Vacancies occurring between annual meetings shall be filled by the remaining directors until the next annual election of directors.
-Said elections shall be held at the annual meeting in each of such years.

 Article VI (Officers)

 Section 1.
 The officers shall be nominated by the members of the board and shall consist of the president, vice president (who shall serve as president-elect), secretary and treasurer.
 The president shall serve as chairman of the Board of Directors.
 The officers shall be elected by the members of the association at each annual meeting, following each annual election of directors, for a two (2) year term or until their successors are elected.
+President and Secretary shall be elected in odd number years.
+Vice President and Treasurer shall be elected in even number years.

 Section 2.
-The President as Chairman of the Board, shall preside at all meetings of the members and all of the Board and Executive Committee.
+The President as Chairman of the Board, shall preside at all meetings of the members

 Section 3.
 The President shall appoint all committees, sign all contracts and documents as required, co-sign all financial documents and checks, and have such other powers and perform such other duties as the Board may determine.
+In the instance of a conflict of interest, the President may appoint the Vice President or Secretary to co-sign all financial documents and forego signature.

 Section 4.
 The Vice-President shall in turn perform the duties and powers of the President in the absence or disability of the President and shall be President-Elect.